This post is sponsored by UPack. All opinions expressed are my own.

 - Make Hotel Reservations

 - Plan for when you'll need gas.
-There are certain parts of the country that don't have gas for many miles, you don't want to end up with an empty tank in the middle of nowhere, I promise!
+Certain parts of the country have no gas for many miles.
+I promise you don't want to end up with an empty tank in the middle of nowhere!

 Stay Connected with UPack on Social Media